Seahawks’ hopes of keeping offensive line together crumble as J.R. Sweezy signs with Cardinals

 And while the Seahawks wanted to keep the line together, they also have a number of challenging financial decisions upcoming such as a long-term deal for defensive end Frank Clark, and did not match Arizona’s offer.

-Sweezy had said he wanted to stay, once even saying he would be happy to end his career in Seattle — he was originally drafted by the Seahawks in the seventh round in 2012.
+Sweezy, 29, had said he wanted to stay, once even saying he would be happy to end his career in Seattle — he was originally drafted by the Seahawks in the seventh round in 2012.

 But money and security usually win out in the NFL and did here.